 - Wanaka Artisan Market, every Thursday from 3pm-6pm – there’s nothing like going along to your local market to find packaging-free food and also all kinds of other local creations (for even more links to local food, check out Local Food Wanaka).
 Shopping local is a great way to reduce waste because the food and goods don’t have to be packed up for travelling long distances and because you can have direct one-on-one conversations with the grower or producer, explaining that you don’t want their beautiful product in a packet, and brainstorming alternatives together (a kind of conversation/collaboration that is very difficult to have with a supermarket!!)
 For example, even if the seller has already packaged-up the goods, often you can ask to have them transferred to your own bag/container and have the seller keep their bag/container for reuse.
 Or ask the seller if they ever take back returned empties (whether glass jars for preserves or glass pottles for cosmetics/beauty products) for sterilisation and refill.
 Often the answer is yes, and you’ll also find that there are plenty of producers around Wanaka already offering low-waste options!
 A couple of stalls we spotted were The People’s Bread Co., who sell their delicious loaves of bread unpackaged (BYO bag!) and Revive Sparkling Water Kefir that encourage customers to bring back their empty bottles for sterilisation and refill (you’ll get a deposit back if you do this!)

 - Coffee – wherever possible, we encourage people to find places that sell whole or ground coffee beans unpackaged and have them put in BYO bags/containers.
-Unfortunately there is nowhere in Wanaka that offers this option.
-The local coffee roaster, Venus Coffee, doesn’t have a shopfront for customers to come to the roastery with their own bags/containers for refilling.
+Local microroaster See Crow Fly does home deliveries of their yummy coffee and they are happy to use your own containers to deliver to you in!!
+So just get in touch with them to organise zero waste coffee to your doorstep 😀 The other local coffee roaster, Venus Coffee, doesn’t have a shopfront for customers to come to the roastery with their own bags/containers for refilling.
 Instead they pre-pack their coffee and distribute it to retailers around town in various sized packets.
 Of these, their 200g bags are PLA-lined ‘compostable’ packaging.
-Although PLA is a plant-based plastic, it usually only breaks down in a commercial compost facility.
-But as this is really the only close-to-low-waste option for fresh coffee in Wanaka, you may want to give this packaging a go and see if you can get it to break down in your home compost.
-The 200g bags of Venus Coffee are sold at Soul Food Organic, 74 Ardmore Street; Mediterranean Market, 20 Ardmore Street; Four Square Wanaka, 70 Ardmore Street; and New World Wanaka, 20 Dunmore Street.
+Although PLA is a plant-based plastic, it usually only breaks down in a commercial compost facility, so it may not work for you.
+If you want to give it a go, then you can find the 200g bags of Venus Coffee at Soul Food Organic, 74 Ardmore Street; Mediterranean Market, 20 Ardmore Street; Four Square Wanaka, 70 Ardmore Street; and New World Wanaka, 20 Dunmore Street.
 If you’re into instant coffee, Trade Aid instant coffee comes in Econic home compostable packaging; it’s stocked at Wholefood Haven, 24 Dungarvon Street.

 - Tea – most tea bags have plastic in them, so we encourage people to drink loose leaf teas.
 We’re always on the lookout for loose leaf teas that you can get unpackaged.
 Usually this is not very easy in New Zealand.
 However, it is easy in Wanaka!
 You can choose from a wide range of unpackaged/bulk loose leaf teas and have them put straight into your own bags/jars at both Soul Food Organic, 74 Ardmore Street; and Wholefood Haven, 24 Dungarvon Street.
 YAY!